stackoverprof/stackoverprof/README.md

 **Hi,**
 I'm  **R.Bintang Bagus Putra Angkasa.** A Front-End Creative Developer studying Computer Sci in UGM.
 I'm skilled in 'n passionate about web development and design but also mobile app and making games for fun.

-Currently a fulltime remote developer in Hybrid Solutions ehf.
+Currently a fulltime remote developer at Hybrid Solutions EHF.
 Thinking about **projects** or **collaboration** with me?
 Contact me down below ❤️

 **Attachments**